ajaimesv/jaimes.net/tech/linux/debian/server-installation.md

 Again, there is no *.deb* or *.tar.gz* installation file for [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html) but found the following [installation process](https://www.davidpashley.com/articles/oracle-install/)... for version 10.
 The current one is 11.2.
 Bummer.
 I was like, do I really need it?

 The answer was No. My final goal is to have a set of microservices running with their own redundant database instances.
 MySQL can do this work with a smaller footprint.
 Another option would be to use PostgreSQL, but my operations guy is more familiar with MySQL (and does not want to learn another).
-So, see you next time my beloved Oracle.

 ## MySQL Server (the wrong one)